 Feral Hogs are domestic hogs that either escape or are released for hunting purposes.
 Each generation the hog’s domestic characteristics diminish and they develop the traits needed for survival.
 They are capable of breeding at 6 months of age.
 They have litters of 10-12 young and can produce 2 litters a year.
 They have a shoulder height between 35 to 79 inches and weight between 110-200 pounds.
 Their size greatly varies depending on geography and food supply.

-States have found that using a public hunting season is not a good way to control populations because it can cause increased release of hogs for hunting purposes.
+It is illegal to transport, release, or hunt feral hogs in Nebraska.
+If you suspect feral hogs on your property report it here or would like more information email email@example.com or call (402) 472-3133.
+States that allow feral hog hunting have found that using a public hunting season is not an effective way or controling popluations or feral hogs becaues they are evasive and hunting can increase release of hogs for hunting purposes.
 Resource agencies commonly use baiting and trapping and sniper hunting for population control.
 They are very intelligent and are difficult to catch and control.

 Feral hogs are very adaptable and can thrive in various habitat types.
 They feed on grasses, forbs, agricultural crops and roots, tubers, and invertebrates.
 They have also been found to consume the eggs of ground nesting birds.